Law Enforcement Program

 Students who Major in Law Enforcement will take the following courses:

 This course sequence pertains to the school year 2023-24 and forward

 - 10th-Law Enforcement II

-We also encourage all Law Enforcement students to Minor in one of the following areas:
+We also encourage all Law Enforcement students to Minor in one of the following areas in their Jr. year: